ludwig-ai/ludwig/README.md

 model.close()
 ```

-`model_definition` is a dictionary contaning the same information of the YAML file.
+`model_definition` is a dictionary containing the same information of the YAML file.
 More details are provided in the [User Guide](http://uber.github.io/ludwig/user_guide/) and in the [API documentation](http://uber.github.io/ludwig/api/).